mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

 A decorator can wrap a view function to provide new behavior to a view.
-This is useful
+Decorators are helpful when
-when you have common functionality that you want to add to many views without copying and pasting a lot of code around.
+you have common functionality
+that you want to add to many views without copying and pasting a lot of code.

 Mixin classes serve a very similar purpose as decorators,